sritampatnaik/Magic-Portal/README.md

 1. **Create a Room**: Click "Create Room" on the homepage
 2. **Set Up Your Profile**: Choose an avatar and enter your name
-3. **Enable Magic Mode**: Click the "Magic Mode" button to activate gesture and voice control
-4. **Allow Permissions**: Grant webcam and microphone access when prompted
+3. **Pick Your Tool**: Use the toolbar to switch between Select, Pencil, and Eraser
+4. **Optional Voice Mode**: Toggle the Mic button and grant microphone permission to issue commands
 5. **Start Creating**:
-   - Point up ☝️ to draw
+   - Click and drag with **Pencil** to draw
-   - Open palm ✋ to erase
+   - Switch to **Eraser** for quick cleanups
-   - Victory sign ✌️ to select an area
-   - Thumbs up 👍 to activate voice assistant
+   - Choose **Select** and drag a box, then hit Generate to add AI artwork
    - Say commands like "make the pen red" or "make the brush thicker"

 ### Troubleshooting

-- **Gestures not working?** Make sure your webcam has good lighting and your hand is clearly visible
 - **Voice not responding?** Check microphone permissions and ensure ElevenLabs agent tools are configured correctly
+- **Selection rectangle missing?** Confirm the Select tool is active before dragging on the canvas
 - **Real-time sync issues?** Verify Supabase Realtime is enabled for your project
 - **Image generation failing?** Check your Fal.ai API key and ensure you have credits

 ## Technical Highlights

-- **Optimized Real-time Performance**: Throttled cursor movements and debounced gesture detection for smooth 60fps rendering
+- **Optimized Real-time Performance**: Throttled cursor movements and debounced network broadcasts keep the canvas smooth at 60fps
 - **DPR-Aware Canvas**: High-resolution rendering that adapts to device pixel ratios
 - **Streaming Strokes**: In-progress drawing strokes are streamed to peers in real-time, not just on completion
-- **Client-Side MediaPipe**: Webcam processing happens entirely in the browser for privacy and low latency
+- **Shared Tool State**: Toolbar selections are broadcast so everyone sees who is selecting, drawing, or erasing
 - **Voice Tool Integration**: ElevenLabs client tools with custom handlers for pen color, brush size, and AI generation
-- **Mirrored Fingertip Coordinates**: Natural left/right movement with front-facing cameras
+- **Selection Snapshot Pipeline**: Crops the selected region, normalizes it to 512×512, uploads it, and pipes it through Fal.ai for image-to-image generation

 ## Demo

-Try it live or watch the demo video to see gesture-controlled collaborative drawing in action!
+Try it live or watch the demo video to see collaborative drawing, AI selections, and voice commands in action!

 ---